p0-dev/SchoolProject_EZYChef/README.md

 # ezychef-business-management
-This is a website displaying differents information of business's operation from the business Ezychef.
+This is a website displaying differences information of business's operation from the business Ezychef.